-This Pistachio Cilantro Pesto Recipe is fresh and bright-flavored and a little nutty, and a delicious change from a traditional pesto.
+This vegan Cilantro Pesto Recipe is fresh and bright-flavored with cilantro and nutty with pistachios, and is a delicious change from a traditional pesto.

 What Can You Do With Cilantro?